honeytrap/honeytrap-docs/docs/setup/sensor/config-firewall.md

 ## Disable RST replies

 Make sure you’ll disable the RST replies of Linux.
-Otherwise both Linux and Honeytrap will reply to the packet.
+Otherwise both Linux and HoneyTrap will reply to the packet.

 ```
 iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP